hashicorp/packer-plugin-vsphere/.web-docs/components/post-processor/vsphere/README.md

 their respective End of General Support dates.
 For detailed information, refer to the [Broadcom Product Lifecycle](https://support.broadcom.com/group/ecx/productlifecycle).

+## Examples

+Examples are available in the [examples](https://github.com/hashicorp/packer-plugin-vsphere/tree/main/examples/) directory of the GitHub repository.

 ## Configuration Reference

 The following configuration options are available for the post-processor.